 This film was made in 197… oh, excuse me, 1990.
 Wait, really?
 Wow.
 The only way you can tell this movie wasn’t made during the Free Love Era is because everybody looks like they just walked off the set of Beverly Hills, 90210, because the production quality is just oh, so bad.

 Of course, by performing the ritual on stage, the group raises an ancient cult leader.
 It also leads to a bunch of murders, for seemingly no reason.
-There’s really not much of the plot that makes a whole lot of sense, and most of it seems to just kinda happen.
-There’s not really any explanation for most events that unfold, very little actually happens, and the movie begins to feel like a made for TV Saturday afternoon movie from the early 90’s.
-Characters are introduced seemingly at random, with little to no character development or interest.
-We know the plot because it’s what happens on film, not because we’re told why or how.
+The movie makes almost no sense, there's little to no explanation offered, and it all starts to feel like a 90's TV movie with a little bit more murder.
 This isn’t all that surprising for a bad movie, but it’s not so much convoluted as it is random and pointless.

 There is a scene that had a lot of potential: the resurrected cult leader kills two of his victims with a giant fan blade.
-The first, he runs over, squeezing his innards out onto the ground.
+He runs over the first, squeezing his innards out onto the ground.
 The second, who comes across the scene, is chopped up with the fan blade.
 It’s not particular well done, nor is it anywhere near as violent and gory as it should’ve been, but it was something, at least.
 And that’s really the story of this movie.
 It’s not as good as it should’ve/could’ve been, but it’s not all bad.